SoxFace/soxface.github.io/about.md

 permalink: /about/
 ---

-Hi!
-I'm Sonya a Fullstack Ed Dev in the making!
+Hi there!
+I'm Sonya, a Fullstack Ed Dev in the making!

 ### More Information